It’s official: Ubisoft + is coming to Xbox

 In this way, any user subscribed to its service can enjoy both games and DLC on the day of its launch (also applies to the future new DLC of Assassin’s Creed Valhalla), in addition to obtaining monthly rewards, cosmetics, experience enhancers and much more. .
 Of course, the service has an extensive catalog of games, with more than 100 titles already available.

-The next to join will be Rainbow Six Extraction, which also, as we have already told you, will also arrive at the launch on Xbox Game Pass, both on consoles and on PC.
+The next to join will be Rainbow Six Extraction, which in addition, as we have already told you, will also arrive at the launch on Xbox Game Pass, both on consoles and on PC.
 And of course, it comes with the crossplay under its arm.

 Ultimately, we will offer the Ubisoft + subscription service to Xbox users so that they can fully enjoy our library of games, including new releases, on their consoles.

-Ubisoft + is a service that is currently available on PC, Stadia, and Amazon Luna, as well as on its way to Xbox consoles.
+Ubisoft + is a service that is currently available on PC, Stadia, and Amazon Luna, as well as being on the way for Xbox consoles.
 The price of service subscriptions is € 14.99 per month.
-With this, we will be able to enjoy the company’s next launches on Xbox launch, including titles such as Avatar, Star Wars or Beyond Good & Evil 2.
+With this, we can enjoy the company’s next launches on Xbox launch, including titles such as Avatar, Star Wars or Beyond Good & Evil 2.